-CODE TITLE DEFINITION APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E37.b Stimulants/Selling or Distribution No student shall buy, receive, sell, distribute, or possess with intent to distribute diet pills, caffeine pills, or other stimulant on school property.
+CODE TITLE DEFINITION EXAMPLES APPLICATION LEVEL 1 LEVEL 2 LEVEL 3 E37.b Stimulants/Selling or Distribution No student shall buy, receive, sell, distribute, or possess with intent to distribute diet pills, caffeine pills, or other stimulant on school property.
 There is no requirement that there be an exchange of money, goods, and/or services to find a violation of this rule.
 NOTE: If the stimulant is a controlled substance under the Georgia Controlled Substances Act, the student shall be found to have violated the Alcohol/Illegal Drugs/ Inhalants Rule (2.b) and shall be disciplined according to that Section.
 E37.b.1 1 to 3 Days Detention E37.b.2 1 to 5 Days ISS OR 1 to 3 Days OSS E37.b.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E38 Tardy No student, without a valid excuse, shall be tardy for a class in which they are enrolled.
-Under old rules, secondary students only received Level 1 discipline for Skipping (a more egregious offense) but received Levels 1-2 for Tardies (a lesser offense).
 E38.1 1 to 3 Days Detention E39 Teasing/Taunting Engaging or encouraging teasing and/or taunting of another student, employee, volunteer, or visitor to provoke or make fun of someone, whether in a playful, insulting, or contemptuous manner.
 E39.1 1 to 3 Days Detention E39.2 1 to 5 Days ISS OR 1 to 3 Days OSS E40 Theft No student shall intentionally steal property belonging to another person or entity.
 E40.1 1 to 3 Days Detention E40.2 1 to 5 Days ISS OR 1 to 3 Days OSS E40.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.
 E41 Threats//Damage to Property No student shall threaten, either verbally, in writing, electronically, or by physical presence, expressed or implied, or conspire to cause bodily injury to any student, APS employee, or non-APS employee.
 Attempt to threaten to, or damage, destroy, vandalize, or steal property or school property while using technology resources on or off school grounds (The local school police officer must be notified of such incidents.)
-Level 3 Discipline and placement up to one year in an atternative setting may be appropriate were severe injury is caused.
+Level 3 Discipline and placement up to one year in an alternative setting may be appropriate were severe injury is caused.
 E41.1 1 to 3 Days Detention E41.2 1 to 5 Days ISS OR 1 to 3 Days OSS E41.3 4 to 10 Days OSS and possible referral to a student disciplinary hearing where the student may face long-term suspension or expulsion.